Differential/docs/CLIENT-GUIDE.md

 ### You might have to wait a little

-We are perpetually busy (which is great because it means we have projects to work on that we care about) but it can mean that we won't be able to start your project right away.
+We are busy (which is great because it means we have projects to work on that we care about) but it can mean that we won't be able to start your project right away.
-Typically, we are able to have a kickoff meeting within the next two weeks of a signed agreement.
+We usually kickoff projects within two weeks of a signed agreement.

-### We define and redefine what should be built first
+### We define and redefine what we should build next

 Based on our estimate, our team will create a Trello board with our version of the priority list of items to work on.
 These will be the highest technical risk areas (and our approach to understand them).